maratart/change-pdf-meta/readme.md

-# changePDFmeta changes the META field from PDF file to new field.
+# ChangePDFmeta changes the META field from PDF file to new field.

 This tool use pdftk (pdftk must be installed in you system).